zkcys001/UDAStrongBaseline/README.md

 UDAStrongBaseline is a transitional code based pyTorch framework for both unsupervised learning (USL) and unsupervised domain adaptation (UDA) in the context of object re-ID tasks.
 It provides stronger baselines on these tasks.
 It needs the enviorment: Python >=3.6 and PyTorch >=1.1.
-We will transfer aoo the codes to the [fastreid](https://github.com/JDAI-CV/fast-reid) in the future (ongoing).
+We will transfer al; the codes to the [fastreid](https://github.com/JDAI-CV/fast-reid) in the future (ongoing).

 ### Unsupervised domain adaptation (UDA) on Person re-ID